dcavar/dcavar.github.io/README.md

 ## Activities

-- [NLP-Lab] Meetings are Wednesdays 6 PM in Ballantine Hall, see website and calendar for detail!
+- [NLP-Lab] Meetings are Wednesdays 4 PM in Luddy Hall 0002, see [website](https://nlp-lab.org/) and calendar for detail!

 ### Upcoming